10 Ways to Get out of Debt

 Look for Ways to Put More Money Towards Your Debt

-The more you put toward your debt, the faster you can pay your debt off for good.
-If you don’t already have one, create a monthly budget to better manage your money and possibly help you figure out how you cut out some expenses and use that money for your debt.
-You may also be able to come up with money for debt by selling things from your home or generating income from a hobby.
+The more money you put toward your debt, the faster you can pay off your debt for good.
+If you don’t already have one, create a monthly budget to better manage your money.
+Seeing all your expenses detailed in a budget can also help you figure out how you could cut out some expenses and use that money for your debt.
+You may also be able to come up with extra money for debt by selling things from your home or generating income from a hobby.

 Withdraw From Your Retirement Fund

-You may consider pulling money from your retirement account to pay off your debt.
-Beware, if you’re not 59 ½, you’ll face early withdrawal penalties and additional tax liability if you withdraw money from certain retirement plans.
-Plus, when retirement comes around, your savings will be short not only from the money you withdrew but also from the interest you could have earned.
-Borrowing from your retirement is also risky since you’ll have to pay back the loan within a few months if you leave your job.
+In extreme cases, you may consider pulling money from your retirement account to pay off your debt.
+Beware, if you’re not at least 59½, you’ll face early withdrawal penalties and additional tax liability.
+The specific penalty you'll face depends on the retirement account you draw from and how you spend the money, but the standard early withdrawal penalty is a 10% tax.
+Plus, when retirement comes around, your savings will be short—not only from the money you withdrew but also from the interest, dividends, and capital gains you could have earned with that money.

 Cash out a Life Insurance Policy